AskiaADX/ADXStudio/app/workspace/readme.md

 ### 'workspace-move-tab

-The `'workspace-move-tab` event is fire when the current tab should be move to another pane
+The `workspace-move-tab` event is fire when the current tab should be move to another pane

 It's fire with the following arguments: